chibuzoraustine/mpw-checkout-react/README.md

 ### `MPWCheckoutProvider`

-Provides the checkout context to all child components.
-This is required to use any checkout features.
+Wraps your app and provides the checkout context.
+The `publicKey` is optional but required if using `MPWCheckout` to initiate payments.

 **Props**
-- `publicKey` (string): Your public key for the MoiPayWay payment system.
+- `publicKey` (string, optional): Public key for the MoiPayWay gateway, required for MPWCheckout.

 **Example**
 ```tsx